antoinemeeus/url-shortener/README.md

 }
 ```

-And now you replaced the new short URL `/7TQ_AlDGR` by customized short URL `/MyNewAwsomeURL`!
+You now have replaced the new short URL `/7TQ_AlDGR` by your customized short URL `/MyNewAwsomeURL`!

 Try it out at `localhost:8000/MyNewAwsomeURL`, it should redirect you to `https://www.google.com` .